 History buffs will appreciate a drive along the Santa Fe Trail, which once connected Missouri to New Mexico’s capital and cut through Colorado near Trinidad.
 This part of the southeast is an impressive buildup to the Rocky Mountains, which include the Wet Mountains and Spanish Peaks.
 The area’s hidden jewels?
 Just to the west is gorgeous Cuchara Pass and to the north is La Veta, a charming town experiencing an artistic renaissance.

-Use the articles below, or click on the city pages on the right, for ideas on things to do as you plan your next vacation to Colorado's Southeast region.
+Use the articles below and city pages below for ideas on things to do as you plan your next vacation to Colorado's Southeast region.